-We are offering shares of our common stock.
+We are offering 2,380,000 shares of our common stock.

-Our common is listed on the Nasdaq Global Select Market under the symbol "ALXO."
-On common stock on the Nasdaq Global Select Market was \$ per share.
+Our common stock is listed on the Nasdaq Global Select Market under the symbol "ALXO."
+On December 9, 2020, the last reported sale price of our common stock on the Nasdaq Global Select Market was \$81.73 per share.